Tap-Payments/goSellSDK-AndroidX/README.md

 ```
 Step 7: Create a PaymentDataRequest object

-A PaymentDataRequest JSON object describes the information that you request from a payer in a Google Pay payment sheet.
+A PaymentDataRequest JSON object describes the information that you request from a payer in a Google Pay™ payment sheet.

 ```java
   private static JSONObject getTransactionInfo(String price) throws JSONException {